mzomparelli/zVirtualDesktop/README.md

 # System Tray Icon
 - Choose from several sets of icons
 - The icons indicate which desktop you are viewing
-- `Left-Click` the system tray icon to bring up the default Task View overlay.
+- `Left-Click` the system tray icon to display or hide DesktopView.
-- `Double-Left-Click` the system tray icon to show the settings form.
 - `Right-Click` the system tray icon to bring up the main menu.

 ![](https://github.com/mzomparelli/zVirtualDesktop/blob/master/Icons.png?raw=true)